fonnesbeck/Bios8366/software.md

 * [PyMC3](https://github.com/pymc-devs/pymc3 "pymc-devs/pymc3 · GitHub")
 * [scikit-learn](http://scikit-learn.org/ "scikit-learn: machine learning in Python &mdash; scikit-learn 0.13.1 documentation")

-We will install everything you require for BIOS8366 in one operation, described in the next section.
+We will install everything you require for Bios 8366 in one operation, described in the next section.

 ## Getting this repository